-Specifically, look for a face wash containing Salicylic Acid, or its derivative, Salix Alba Bark.
+Specifically, look for a face wash containing Salicylic Acid, or its derivative, Willow Bark.
 Both ingredients can help remove excess oil and bacteria to prevent future breakouts.

-Salix Alba Bark Extract, also known as Willow Bark Extract, is well-known for its anti-inflammatory properties that can help reduce redness and swelling caused by acne.
-According to a 2010 study published in Phytomedicine, the therapeutic effects of Salix Alba Bark Extract stem from its ability to inhibit pro-inflammatory cytokines, which play a key role in regulating the body’s immune response (see claim: “…significant anti-inflammatory activity of willow bark water extract STW 33-1 and of its water-soluble fraction by inhibiting pro-inflammatory cytokines…”)
+Willow Bark Extract, also known as Willow Bark Extract, is well-known for its anti-inflammatory properties that can help reduce redness and swelling caused by acne.
+According to a 2010 study published in Phytomedicine, the therapeutic effects of Willow Bark Extract stem from its ability to inhibit pro-inflammatory cytokines, which play a key role in regulating the body’s immune response (see claim: “…significant anti-inflammatory activity of willow bark water extract STW 33-1 and of its water-soluble fraction by inhibiting pro-inflammatory cytokines…”)

 Stick to Oil-Free Moisturizers